medikoo/dbjs/README.md

 ## In-Memory Database Engine for JavaScript
 ### Concept

-In common application we define models in Database engine that persists our data, and then we try to resemble that in manual or more less automatic way in models written in language that we use, we connect both worlds and work like that.
+In common application we define models in Database engine that persists our data, and then we try to resemble that in manual or more less automatic way with models written in language that we use, we connect both worlds and work like that.

 With DBJS we define models directly and just in a language, using all things that JavaScript has to offer, its types, functions, prototypal inheritance etc. and we work with it natural way.
 DBJS on the other side provides all means to observe the changes in reasonable manner.
 Persistent layer can be easily connected to end point which expresses data with low-level graph/key-value representation, and that remains transparent to our work.

-***Important: DBJS alredy powers sophisticated projects, but it's still under heavy development.
+***Important: DBJS already powers sophisticated projects, but it's still under heavy development.
 It's API is not yet in stable state and is subject to changes***

 ### Installation
 #### NPM